Activists Urge Unlimited MetroCard Holders to 'Swipe It Forward' for Low-Income Riders

 While the base fare remains at $2.75, Monday marked the first workday that the cost of monthly and weekly MetroCards went up, and the discount for buying a $10 MetroCard went down.

 "It did make me upset because I am a student.
 I'm in college right now.
-So it's really hard just to pay for, just even $4 extra,"
+So it's really hard just to pay for, just even $4 extra," said one rider.